 When King Charles VII died, Louis hastily returned to France.
 He was crowned at Reims in August of 1461 and then made his state entry into Paris.
 He quickly went to work, organizing and centralizing his government.
 Through diplomacy and his royal will, he set about securing the French county of Rousillion and the region of Cerdagne, made an alliance with Francesco Sforza, made overtures to the Earl of Warwick and settled with the English, and regained part of northern France and the Somme towns.
 He also managed to provoke fear and mistrust among the French nobles.

 Louis didn’t act like a king.
 He didn’t keep a magnificent court but stayed on the road with a small retinue, constantly riding on horseback.
 He dressed plainly, usually in hunting garb so he could leave the road and hunt when the fancy struck him.
 He would sup with peasants and avoid official welcomes in towns by turning off the main road on arrival.
 He would sometimes work, hunt and ride simultaneously.
 He left Queen Charlotte and her servants in the castle at Amboise and would visit her when it suited him.
 For the most part he was faithful to Charlotte.
-They would have two daughters, Anne and Joan, and then a son, Charles, born in 1470.
+They would have two daughters, Anne and Jeanne, and then a son, Charles, born in 1470.

 Because Louis was self-sufficient as a monarch and didn’t rely on the usual mechanisms of government and the aristocracy, the French nobles began to feel threatened.
 They were forming an alliance to rise up against Louis.
 Some of the most powerful men in the land, including Louis’ own brother, the Duc de Berry, were gathering troops to attack.
 They formed the League of the Public Weal, using the excuse of helping the people of France when really they were only fighting for their own interests.